 For some reason we expect our animals to be immune to grief, it is not something that is intentional or misplaced, it is because we miss the signs.
 They may not cry like we do but when you observe them, there are clear indications of grief; looking melancholy, refusing to eat, pacing the floor, lack of interest, wailing and barking.
 When you think about it from their point of view, their owner has taken their poorly companion to the vet, they wait patiently for your return and in you come empty handed.
 We don’t explain, why we are tearful or where their friend is (maybe some of you do), they in turn spend day looking for their companion while we openly grieve, we don’t mean to be so insensitive, it is just human nature.

 Treat them as you would with anyone who has lost a loved one.
 Being Irish decent, I returned to Ireland for my dad’s funeral.
 The custom is that the deceased are buried in three days after their death and they are brought home in an open coffin.
-Myself and my husband argued all of the way from the airport about seeing my father dead in the coffin.
+My husband and I argued all of the way from the airport about seeing my father dead in the coffin.
 As I entered my home and saw my grieving family sitting around his coffin, I gulped in a state of shock.
-I too was seated with my family as a procession of people entered the house shaking each one of our hands and saying ‘sorry for your loss’.
+I too was seated with my family as a procession of people entered the house shaking each one of our hands and saying “sorry for your loss”.
 They then stood next to his coffin and reflected in their own thoughts.
 My husband and my 21 and 18 year old sons ushered people into the room as streams of people came to pay their respects.

 Over the next few hours something unexpected happened; having my dead father in the living room became normal, it was not scary, it was almost like he was still part of the family.
 It helped my sons to understand death.
 My father stayed overnight and one of us slept in the room with him so he would not be alone.
 What I dreaded most was seeing my father in a coffin but in honesty it just felt so natural.
 It got me thinking about how unnatural we treat death in relation to our animals.
 After my own experience I truly feel that it’s so important that your animal can see the dead body of their companion.
 By doing this they are more able to come to terms with what has happened to their companion.